crabba/orthanc-dicom-s3-ingestion/README.md

 # orthanc-dicom-s3-ingestion

-Solution using Orthanc to receive and store DICOM images in S3
+This is a solution using an Orthanc container running in Amazon ECS to receive and store DICOM images in Amazon S3.